Near-unit efficiency of chiral state conversion via hybrid-Liouvillian dynamics

 Designing this protocol is facilitated by the fact that the EPs of a hL form a structure that continuously connects the EPs of a Lindbladian and the respective nHH.
 This continuity implies that the chiral state conversion effect, which is known for nHH and, separately, for Lindbladians persists even when the degree of postselection is varied during the protocol.

-We expect our findings regarding the continuity of the EP structure to be applicable to generic single- and many-body systems governed by hL.
-Since this continuity is the main ingredient for our near-unit-efficiency chiral state conversion protocol, it stands to reason that our protocol can be generalized to other systems as well.
+Our findings regarding the continuity of the EP structure are applicable to generic single-, few-, and many-body systems governed by hL.
+This follows from the continuous dependence of the superoperator $\mathcal{L}_{q}$ and its characteristic equation $\mathcal{C}_{q}(\lambda)$ on $q$.
+The EP structure continuity is a main ingredient for our near-unit-efficiency chiral state conversion protocol.
+Therefore, it appears likely that our protocol can be generalized to other systems as well.

+With efficient many-body chiral state conversion, one might envision applying it for quantum-annealing-like computations.
+That is, encircling an EP structure in order to convert the system to a state that represents a solution for some problem.

-The setup considered here is closely related to recent experiments investigating EPs in a superconducting qubit experiencing nHH \citep{Naghiloo2019} and Lindbladian \citep{Chen2021} dynamics.
-Our main result here is amenable to experimental test by interpolating between these two types of evolution in the course of the experiment.
-Similar setups can also be constructed in other quantum platforms (such as NV centers or cold ions); however, controlling the degree of postselection in those systems requires further experimental effort.
+The setup considered here is closely related to recent experiments investigating EPs in a superconducting qubit experiencing nHH \citep{Naghiloo2019} and Lindbladian \citep{Chen2021} dynamics. \emph{Continuous} variation of the postselection parameter, needed for our x-adiabatic protocols, can only be done in the range $q=0.8-1$, as current efficiency of single-photon detection, which is needed for postselection, is $\lesssim 20\%$ \citep{Minev2019}.
+However, our \emph{hopping} protocol does not suffer from this restriction and is amenable to experimental test by discontinuous switching between nHH and Lindbladian evolutions in the course of experiment.

 {S\arabic{figure}} \onecolumngrid